HamishPayne/CODE-WORDS/Classroom/Week-01/readme.md

 ![](the_pookah.gif)       |  ![](Quake-Friends)

 ## READING
 -Andy asked everyone if their reading a book at the moment.
-I might try to document what i'm reading throughout the semester and what books i'm looking at.
+I might try to document what i'm reading throughout the semester and what books i'm looking at, I think this would be interesting to be able to look back on.
 A new program for graphic design